 To accompany the checkout usability test sessions we’ve also benchmarked the checkout flows of 185 top grossing US and EU e-commerce sites across all 134 guidelines, each on a 7 point weighted scale.
 This has resulted in a benchmark database with 7,800 checkout elements manually reviewed and scored, across 440 different checkout steps.

 When looking at the general state of checkout usability, the average performance is “mediocre”.
 The average site has 39 unique improvements to perform in their checkout flow, to gain the 35.26% increase in conversion rate our combined usability test sessions show that the average large-scale e-commerce site can potentially improve through better checkout UX.
 However, the nuances and diversities behind the overall mediocre performance are manyfold.

-We’ve released a small subset of the Premium research finding on Checkout UX and form field usability for free in these articles:
+We’ve released a small subset of the Premium research finding on checkout usability and form field usability for free in these 60 articles:

 Beyond the extensive set or articles, benchmark database, and Premium research we have on checkout UX, we’ve also gathered three resources that are related to checkout UX that you may want to explore: